 New, or digital, media gets newer every day.
-Writing and producing content for new media platforms (tweets, online articles, social media campaigns) are essential ingredients to today’s communication strategies.
-It’s the new frontier – and it’s here to stay.
-By adding the new media concentration to your Bachelor of Arts in Communication degree, you’ll learn how to insert new media into the context of a larger campaign, or how to lead with it.
+Writing and producing content for new media platforms (tweets, online articles, social media campaigns) are essential ingredients to today's communication strategies.
+It's the new frontier - and it's here to stay.
+By pursuing a Bachelor of Arts in Communication with a concentration in New Media, you'll learn how to insert new media into the context of a larger campaign, or how to lead with it.

 The unique courses offered in Southern New Hampshire University's new media concentration delve into a variety of subject areas, including new media technology, social media research and marketing, interpersonal development in mediated environments and content production for new media platforms.
 This kind of in-depth study is usually found only at the master's level.

 Pursue the online bachelor’s degree in communication and new media, and you’ll gain a variety of communication, computer and graphic design skills to help prepare you for careers in management, advertising, media, communications, public relations and more.
 Courses are taught by practicing professionals who are experts in their field.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your BA in Communication online at SNHU include:

 The online bachelor's degree in communication and new media will expose you to many areas of the field, including business communication, graphic design and public relations, making you an expert generator of online "buzz" - a value to any organization.

 Employment within new media-related fields is expected to grow much faster than average for most occupations, according to the U.S. Bureau of Labor Statistics.
 Typical career paths include public relations, journalism, corporate communications, advertising and speechwriting.
 Both public relations specialists and advertising, promotions and marketing managers should see 9% employment growth through 2026.*